LFA DISCLOSURE STATEMENT TO REALTORS, SELLERS, AND POTENTIAL BUYERS

 From the Lake Forest Association to Realtors and property owners selling property in Lake Forest Estates and other Chapel Hill neighborhoods near Eastwood Lake:

 1. LFA collects funds from property owners to maintain the 48-acre lake, the dam that created the lake from Booker and Cedar Fork Creeks, the private park adjacent to the lake and other commonly owned LFA properties.
 However, we do not operate like many other home owners’ associations; we do not enforce most deed covenants (exceptions noted below), architectural guidelines, deal with feuding neighbors, barking dogs, etc. or represent Lake Forest property owners on matters affecting the entire neighborhood.
 Town of Chapel Hill zoning and other requirements apply to all homeowners, but LFA does not enforce these either.

 2. The IRS considers the Lake Forest Association (LFA) a Home Owners' Association under Section 528 of the tax code.
 LFA enforces deed covenants regarding dock size and placement in our Eastwood Lake, and access to and use of the lake and park and other commonly owned LFA properties.
 However, Lake Forest Estates is not a “planned community” as defined in North Carolina law, and as noted above, LFA's scope is more limited than many HOAs.

-3. LFA members are sent an annual statement with dues (presently $300 per year) and assessments.
+3. LFA members (NON Lake Front) are sent an annual statement with dues (presently $450 per year) and assessments.
+LFA members (Lake Front) are sent an annual statement with dues (presently $700 per year) and assessments.
 The latter occurs when larger expenses like lake dredging become necessary; this has happened approximately every 15-20 years.

 To check on the current financial status of a property, contact the LFA Treasurer or other board member listed on our website.